 If you have lost your restore disc and don't have a hidden partition, contact your computer manufacturer for a replacement.
 If your computer manufacturer is out of business, you may be able to find a restore disc through an online auction site or a third party website that specializes in restore CDs.

-Alternatively, you can purchase a copy of Microsoft Windows or other operating system and install it onto your computer.
+Alternatively, you can purchase a copy of Microsoft Windows or another operating system, and install it onto your computer.
 However, keep in mind that only installing the operating system will not restore any of the programs that came included with your computer and may not install all of the necessary drivers.